emheyboer/nfc-music-player/README.md

 - plexamp
 - tailscale
 - tasker and autoinput
+- pushover (optional)

 # Setup
 1. setup plexamp and write tags for playback using its native share functionality
 2. setup tailscale on player and controller
 3. import the tasker project from `nfc_music_player.prj.xml`
 4. update `play nfc` and `remote` tasks to point to `nfc_tag.js` and `remote.js` respectively
-5. set the following variables: `Players` (comma-separated list of player hostnames), `PlexPlayerPort` (usually 32500), and (optionally) `Tailnet` (in the form of `*.ts.net`)
+5. set the following variables: `Players` (comma-separated list of player hostnames) and `PlexPlayerPort` (usually 32500)
+6. (optional) set the following variables as needed: `Tailnet` (in the form of `*.ts.net`), `PushoverToken`, and `PushoverUser` (pushover app token and user key respectively)
-6. set tasker as default handler for tags
+7. set tasker as default handler for tags
-7. setup tasker's autoinput plugin so it can capture keypresses
+8. setup tasker's autoinput plugin so it can capture keypresses
-8. connect to remote, set which keys should be intercepted by `key is pressed on remote` action, and update `actions` in `remote.js` as appropriate
+9. connect to remote, set which keys should be intercepted by `key is pressed on remote` action, and update `actions` in `remote.js` as appropriate
-9. Run the task `switch player` to set the variable `PlexPlayerAddr`
+10. Run the task `switch player` to set the variable `PlexPlayerAddr`
-10. Run the task `setup`
+11. Run the task `setup`

 # Components
 This project consists of four components: